-Due to the risk of bleeding, you may need to lower your dose of this medicine before an operation or removal of teeth.
-You should stop taking Warfarin tablets 72 hours before and after surgery where there is a risk of severe bleeding.
-Make sure to tell your doctor or dentist that you are taking Warfarin tablets.
+Due to the risk of bleeding, you may need to lower your dose before an operation or removal of teeth.
+You should stop taking Warfarin 72 hours before and after surgery where there is a risk of severe bleeding.
+Make sure you tell your doctor or dentist you are taking warfarin.

-Other medicines and Warfarin tablets
+Other medicines and Warfarin 0.5mg Tablets

 Many medicines affect the way warfarin works.
-You must tell your doctor or pharmacist before you start taking any other medicines including over the counter medicines, herbal remedies and vitamin supplements.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including over the counter medicines, herbal remedies and vitamin supplements.

-Do not take Warfarin tablets and tell your doctor if you are taking: • alteplase, reteplase, streptokinase, tenecteplase, urokinase - fibrinolytic
+Do not take Warfarin and tell your doctor if you are taking:

-- medicines to treat or prevent blood clots • St John's wort (Hypericum perforatum) - a herbal remedy for depression. - Check with your doctor first before taking these medicines: - non-steroidal anti-inflammatory drugs (NSAIDs) for pain and inflammation - including aspirin, ibuprofen, celecoxib, diclofenac, indometacin, meloxicam • clopidogrel, abciximab, dipyridamole, eptifibatide, tirofiban (antiplatelet medicines to prevent or break down blood clots) - heparin or medicines containing heparin, bivalirudin, fondaparinux, dabigatran, rivaroxaban, danaparoid, prostacyclin (other anticoagulants) - sulfinpyrazone (for gout) • glucosamine (for osteoarthritis) - SSRI and SNRI anti-depressants such as citalopram, fluoxetine, paroxetine, venlafaxine. - Some types of medicines used to prevent blood clotting (e.g. dicoumarol, phenprocoumon, acenocoumarol and fluidione).
+• alteplase, reteplase, streptokinase, tenecteplase, urokinase (fibrinolytic drugs to treat or prevent blood clots)

+• St John's wort (Hypericum perforatum) a herbal remedy for depression.

+Check with your doctor first before taking these medicines:

+• non steroidal anti inflammatory drugs (NSAIDs) for pain and inflammation including aspirin, ibuprofen, celecoxib, diclofenac, indometacin, meloxicam

+• clopidogrel, abciximab, dipyridamole, eptifibatide, tirofiban (antiplatelet drugs to prevent or break down blood clots)

+• heparin or medicines containing heparin, bivalirudin, fondaparinux, dabigatran, rivaroxaban, danaparoid, prostacyclin (other anticoagulants)

+- sulfinpyrazone (for gout)

+- glucosamine (for osteoarthritis)

+- SSRI and SNRI anti depressants such as citalopram, fluoxetine, paroxetine, venlafaxine.

+• Some types of medicines used to prevent blood clotting (e.g. warfarin, dicoumarol, phenprocoumon, acenocoumarol and fluidione).
 The effect of these medicines may be stronger when used with glucosamine.
 Patients treated with such combinations should therefore be monitored extra carefully when initiating or ending glucosamine therapy.

-Medicines that increase the effect of Warfarin tablets.
-Tell your doctor if you
+Medicines which increase the effect of Warfarin: Tell your doctor if you are taking:

-- prolonged, regular use of paracetamol (for pain or inflammation) antibiotics such as amoxicillin, levofloxacin and tetracycline - allopurinol (for gout) - capecitabine, erlotinib, tamoxifen (for some types of cancer) • disulfiram (for alcohol dependence) - ketoconazole, fluconazole, itraconazole (for fungal infections) • omeprazole (for stomach ulcers) • propafenone, amiodarone, quinidine (for heart disorders) - methylphenidate (for attention deficit disorder) - zafirlukast (for asthma) • bezafibrate, ciprofibrate, fenofibrate, gemfibrozil (to reduce high blood fats) • statins such as fluvastatin to lower cholesterol (but this does not include - erythromycin, sulfamethoxazole, metronidazole (for bacterial infections)

-orlistat (for obesity).
+- prolonged, regular use of paracetamol (for pain or inflammation) - antibiotics such as amoxicillin, levofloxacin and tetracycline - allopurinol (for gout) - capecitabine, erlotinib, tamoxifen (for types of cancer) - disulfiram (for alcohol dependence) - ketoconazole, fluconazole, itraconazole (for fungal infections) - omeprazole (for stomach ulcers) - propafenone, amiodarone, quinidine (for heart disorders) - methylphenidate (for attention deficit disorder) - zafirlukast (for asthma) - bezafibrate, ciprofibrate, fenofibrate, gemfibrozil (to reduce high blood fats) - statins such as fluvastatin to lower cholesterol (but this does not include pravastatin) - erythromycin, sulfamethoxazole, metronidazole (for bacterial infections) - orlistat (for obesity).